-In addition to healthy lifestyle changes and medications, it is highly recommended that patients restrict their salt intake, closely monitor their weight, and stop taking drugs that may inflame their condition.
+In addition to healthy lifestyle changes and medications, it is highly recommended that patients make additional changes.
+These may include restricting salt intake, closely monitoring weight, and ending the use of drugs that may inflame their condition.
 In severe cases, biventricular pacing or an implantable defibrillator may be recommended.
 As with the lower stages of CHF, it is especially important to consult with a cardiologist for the best forms of treatment.

 Stage IV is the most advanced stage of heart failure.
 Patients have known systolic heart failure and advanced symptoms, even with drastic lifestyle changes and the highest level of care.
 While at rest, patients still experience symptoms of breathlessness and fatigue, and physical activity is likely not possible.
 They may also experience weight gain, swelling of the lower extremities, a dry cough, and a bloated stomach.

 Treatment for Stage IV can be especially serious.
-Patients are still advised to follow strict lifestyle changes, including a balanced diet and exercise regimen where possible, obtaining from drugs, smoking, and alcohol, and taking medications such as enzyme inhibitors and beta-blockers.
+Patients are still advised to follow strict lifestyle changes.
+These include a balanced diet and exercise regimen where possible; abstaining from drugs, smoking, and alcohol; and taking medications such as enzyme inhibitors and beta-blockers.
 Your cardiologist may also recommend ventricular assist devices, surgical intervention, and intravenous heart pump drugs.